David A. Jaffe: The Space Between Us, a tribute to Henry Brant

-Jaffe first met Trimpin in Seattle through Andrew Schloss, who was commissioning a work from Jaffe (with support from the Canada Arts Council) for radiodrum-controlled piano and string quartet.
+Jaffe first met Trimpin in Seattle through Andrew Schloss, who was commissioning a work from Jaffe (with support from the Canada Arts Council) for the Radiodrum-controlled piano and string quartet.
 However, given the similarity to The Seven Wonders..., Jaffe wanted to transform the project into an exploration of new territory.

 After Henry Brant's death, Jaffe inherited Brant's percussion instruments (18 chimes, a xylophone, and a glockenspiel).
 He traveled to Santa Barbara to visit Brant's widow and pack up the instruments for further shipping.
-He learned that Trimpin had also inherited some of Brant's instruments (Trimpin and Brant had been planning a collaboration that never came to fruition).
+Trimpin also inherited some of Brant's instruments.
 Jaffe approached Trimpin with a proposal to transform the Brant instruments into robotic devices.
 The piece took its final form when Charles Amirkhanian and Other Minds joined the commission consortium, along with a grant from the James Irvine Foundation.
 The instrumentation was augmented to include a second string quartet.

 In The Space Between Us, the chimes are hung from the ceiling above the audience, the xylophone is split in two and placed at the extreme left and right of the stage, and the glockenspiel and a Disklavier piano are on stage.
-All of the percussion and piano are controlled by the radiodrum and the strings are positioned in the aisles surrounding the audience, with two cellos in the extreme rear of the hall, followed (rear-to-front) by violas, violins II, and violins I. The work was premiered on March 4, 2011, at the 2011 Other Minds Festival in San Francisco.
+All of the percussion and piano are controlled by the Radiodrum and the strings are positioned in the aisles surrounding the audience, with two cellos at the extreme rear of the hall, followed (rear-to-front) by violas, violins II, and violins I. The work premiered on March 4, 2011, at the 2011 Other Minds Festival in San Francisco.
 In his program notes, Jaffe wrote that the piece "explores what can be communicated and what must remain unsaid as eight isolated string players embedded in the audience, and one percussionist alone on stage, reach out to one another."
 The work was subsequently performed at Open Space in Victoria, British Columbia, Canada (2013) and on the Wayward Music Series at the Good Shepherd Center in Seattle (2016).
-The latter was supported by a grant from New Music USA, the Nonsequitur.
+A grant from New Music USA, supported the latter.

 Music and audio software

 From 1988 to 1991, Jaffe worked at Steve Jobs' start-up company NeXT, developing music software for the NeXT Computer.
-As the first computer to ship with a DSP capable of real-time sound synthesis, Jaffe and Julius Smith collaborated to create a programmable environment called the Music Kit, which fused elements of Music 5 and MIDI in an object-oriented environment.
+The NeXT’s 56001 DSP, which was capable of real-time sound synthesis, inspired Jaffe and Julius Smith to create a programmable environment called the Music Kit, which fused elements of Music 5 and MIDI in an object-oriented environment.

-In the mid-1990s, he developed the sound for games such as Welcome to West Feedback and Quest for Fame, collaborating with bands such as Aerosmith for the Boston-based company Ahead (later Virtual Music Entertainment).
-These games used a custom guitar controller and pick called the vPick, and were precursors to products such as Guitar Hero.
+In the mid-1990s, he developed the sound for games, such as Welcome to West Feedback and Quest for Fame, collaborating with bands such as Aerosmith for the Boston-based company Ahead (later Virtual Music Entertainment).
+These games used a custom guitar controller and pick called the vPick and were precursors to products such as Guitar Hero.